What is a GOP? GOP meaning

 GOP

 Group of Pictures (GOP) — a structured group of successive frames in an MPEG-encoded video stream.
 Frames are grouped for the interframe compression purposes.
-We need compression to transfer video over networks.
-The encoder software compresses video data to reduce its amount compared with non-compressed (raw) video data.

-• I-frame (keyframe) – is a first frame in a GOP.
+I-frame (keyframe) is the first frame in a GOP.
 It is a full image encoded independently from other frames (meaning no links to them).
 Each GOP has a keyframe at the start.
+P-frames contain the difference between the previous P-frame and a current frame.
+It is encoded with a link to an I-frame.
+B-frames contain links to I-frames and P-frames before and after themselves.
+It helps to rewind quicker, for example.

 GOP size (the number of frames between two neighbor keyframes) – the number of frames in one GOP.
 This number can be variable or constant for a stream.
 When Flussonic transcodes a stream, it creates GOPs of a constant size, so all GOPs have the same size.
+Most programs for processing video are configured to work with GOPs of equal size.
+Therefore, in most situations equal GOPs are used, for example, the TV standard is 28 frames in a GOP.

 Flussonic Media Server trial